|7:30 am||Registration & Continental Breakfast|

 Kathy Kurz, Scannell & Kurz, Inc.

-Speaker(s):This presentation will describe the process that a comprehensive-doctoral public institution used for recommending budget decisions during a time of significant budget reductions.
-Hear how the university adopted a process that involved all academic and support units across campus.
+Speaker(s):Learn about the organization-wide process a comprehensive-doctoral public institution used for evaluating budget requests during a time of significant budget reductions.
 Attendees will gain insight into ways to maximize transparency and campus-wide participation in budget decisions by analyzing the discovered strengths and weakness of the university’s participatory and outcomes-based approach.
-Lessons learned will be provided for those considering implementing a collaboratively designed cost-cutting process.
+Those considering a collaboratively designed cost-cutting process will appreciate hearing about the lessons learned.

 Erin Frew, Colorado State University-Pueblo